DebanjanaKar/Predict_the_price/README.md

 # Predict_the_price
 Prediction of house prices based on different features - experimenting with different optimization algorithms, feature combinations and cost functions.
+This is a basic machine learning exercise and does not make use of any additional machine learning libraries.
+The ML modules have been built from scratch.

 #### Instructions :